Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Introduction

 \section{Introduction}

-We consider the problem of designing incentive-compatible, ex-post individually rational (IR) mechanisms for {\em covering problems} (also called {\em procurement auctions}) in the {\em Bayesian setting}, where players' types are drawn from an underlying distribution and may be {\em correlated}, and the goal is to {\em minimize the expected total payment made by the mechanism}.
+In a {\em covering mechanism-design problem}, there are players who provide covering objects and a buyer who needs to obtain a suitable collection of objects so as to satisfy certain covering constraints (e.g., covering a ground set); each player incurs a certain private cost, which we refer to as his {\em type}, for providing his objects, and the mechanism must therefore pay the players from whom objects are procured.
+We consider the problem of designing incentive-compatible, ex-post individually rational (IR) mechanisms for {covering problems} (also called {\em procurement auctions}) in the {\em Bayesian setting}, where players' types are drawn from an underlying distribution and may be {\em correlated}, and the goal is to {\em minimize the expected total payment made by the mechanism}.
 Consider the simplest such setting of a {\em single-item procurement auction}, where a buyer wants to buy an item from any one of $n$ sellers.
-Each seller incurs a private cost, which we refer to as his {\em type}, for supplying the item and the sellers must therefore be incentivized via a suitable payment scheme.
+Each seller's private type is the cost he incurs for supplying the item and the sellers must therefore be incentivized via a suitable payment scheme.
 Myerson's seminal result~\cite{M81} solves this problem (and other single-dimensional problems) when players' private types are {\em independent}.
 However, no such result (or characterization) is known when players' types are correlated.
 This is the question that motivates our work.